stffrdhrn/stffrdhrn.github.io/_drafts/gcc_stack_frames.md

 STACK_DYNAMIC_OFFSET|See VIRTUAL_STACK_DYNAMIC_REGNUM|0
 TARGET_STARTING_FRAME_OFFSET|See VIRTUAL_OUTGOING_ARGS_REGNUM|0

-### Outgoing args
+### Outgoing Arguments

 When a function calls another function sometimes the arguments to that function will need to be stored to the stack before making the function call.
-For OpenRISC this is when we have more arguments than fit in argument registers or when we have variadic arguments.
+For OpenRISC this is when we have more arguments than fit in argument registers or when we have [variadic arguments](https://en.wikipedia.org/wiki/Variadic_function).
 These outgoing arguments for all child functions need to be accounted for and the space will be allocated on the stack.

 On some architectures outgoing arguments are pushed onto and popped off the stack.
 For OpenRISC we do not do this we simply, allocate the required memory in